A young boy with measles, on the third day after the disease’s rash appeared.

 Courtesy of the Centers for Disease Control and Prevention.

 In response to reports that Maine’s pertussis rate is the worst in the nation and that several outbreaks have been reported here this year, the state legislature proposed LD 798, a bill that would eliminate non-medical vaccination exemptions for school children.
 Maine’s non-medical opt-out rate has just hit an all-time high and is more than triple the national average.
 More than 40 of our elementary schools have vaccination rates below 85%.
 Studies show that disease outbreaks are more likely to occur in communities with high numbers of unvaccinated people.
-Right now, measles outbreaks are spreading across 15 states, and the CDC just reported that a measles patient recently visited several businesses in the greater Portland area.
+Right now, measles outbreaks are spreading across 23 states.
 The number of US measles cases is on pace to triple last year’s count.
 Students in schools with low vaccination rates are especially vulnerable.

 At the public hearing for the bill, a great deal of false and misleading information was shared, even by legislators.
 When it comes to public health, the promotion of conspiracy theories and junk science can be dangerous and even deadly.
 Suit Up Maine has chosen to correct some of those false claims by offering an annotated version of testimony given by Sen. David Miramant (D-Knox) in opposition to LD 798.
 We encourage Sen. Miramant’s constituents and all Mainers to speak out to correct false information whenever and wherever they see it.